 If you want your campaign to reach the maximum amount of impressions, combine Facebook ads with Instagram ads.
 This can be easily done when you’re setting up your ads in your campaign.
 Facebook has a large ad network with many choices on where you want your ads to appear.
 Click on your preferences when choosing the ad placement.
 We recommend just selecting the feed for Facebook and Instagram.
-Of course, this is still dependent on the objective of your campaign, Instagram is a more image focused platform, but has
+Of course, this is still dependent on the objective of your campaign, Instagram is a more image focused platform, but has its cool perks.

 4.)
 56% of adult Internet users use more than one social media platform

 Once again, a Pew Research Centre’study concluded that it’s data showed nearly 9 out of 10 of people using Instagram, Twitter, LinkedIn or Pinterest also have a Facebook account they actively use… well it isn’t that surprising.
 I mean doesn’t everyone have that embarrassing Facebook album from 2009?